-Dr. Monique Gignac is an associate scientific director and a senior scientist at the Institute for Work & Health.
+Dr. Monique Gignac is scientific co-director and a senior scientist at the Institute for Work & Health.
 She is also a professor in the Dalla Lana School of Public Health at the University of Toronto and an affiliate scientist at the Krembil Research Institute, part of the University Health Network.
-From 2008-2014, Gignac was the scientific co-director of the Canadian Arthritis Network, a Network of Centres of Excellence comprising more than 150 arthritis researchers.

 Gignac’s research expertise is in the areas of health and social psychology, including health models of disability.
-Her research examines psychosocial factors like stress, coping and adaptation and their importance in understanding the impact of chronic diseases on the lives of adults across the life course.
+Her research examines psychosocial factors like stress, coping, adaptation and communication, and their importance in understanding the impact of chronic diseases on the lives of adults across the life course.
 In particular, her work focuses on ways to enable people with chronic disabling conditions to maintain involvement in employment and other valued roles and activities, as well as on facilitators and barriers to working with a disabling health condition.

 Gignac's research program is strongly collaborative.
 She works with clinicians, epidemiologists, health economists, sociologists and health psychologists.
 Study designs in her research program span community health surveys, qualitative research, measurement design and evaluation, and analyses of population health datasets.